mchrisman/zero-kerf-laser-jigsaw/index.md

 # A technique for accurate laser cutting on upside-down digital prints (especially for making kerf-adjusted jigsaw puzzles)

-This method uses a Measurement and Alignment (MAP) sled, to get "naked-eye perfect" cut alignment.
+This method uses a Measurement and Alignment (MAP) sled, the goal being "naked-eye perfect" cut alignment.

 ## 90-second video overview